-When an employer prepares to pay their employees, they refer to time cards to calculate payroll.
+When employers prepare to pay their employees, they use time cards to calculate payroll.
 A time card is a method for recording the amount of time an employee works.
-In addition to calculating payroll, employers use time cards to track attendance and productivity and ensure their business is complying with labor laws.
+In addition to calculating payroll, employers use time cards to track attendance and productivity and ensure their business complies with labor laws.

-Time cards most often record when an employee starts and stops working and includes the total number of hours worked each day.
+Time cards often record when an employee starts and stops working and include the total number of hours worked each day.
 Some time cards have the time spent on specific tasks or at a location.

-For example, if an employee for a security guard firm works a nine-hour shift across two locations, he would likely record two entries for his workday.
+For example, if a security guard firm employee works a nine-hour shift across two locations, he would likely record two entries for his workday.
 For location A, he would list 8:30 AM as the start time and 1:00 PM as the stop time, totaling four and a half hours.
 For location B, he would list 1:30 PM as the start time and 6:00 PM as the stop time, totaling another four and a half hours.
-Finally, he would record nine hours for the total number of hours he worked that day.
+Finally, he would record nine hours for the total hours he worked that day.

-The level of detail needed in time cards depends on what the employer needs to know for everything from payroll and invoicing to attendance and productivity tracking.
+The detail needed in time cards depends on what the employer needs to know, from payroll and invoicing to attendance and productivity tracking.

-No matter which method a business uses, time cards are essential for managing employee hours and tracking critical data.
+No matter the business’s method, time cards are essential for managing employee hours and tracking critical data.

 Start your free trial today and see the difference Chronotek makes for your business!